determined-ai/determined/docs/manage/task-config-policies.rst

 -  Set policies via WebUI or CLI
 -  Define limits for resource usage, environment settings, and more
--  Apply policies at different levels (cluster-wide, workspace, or project)
+-  Apply policies at different levels (cluster-wide or workspace)
 -  Override capabilities for specific user roles or groups
--  Set different priority limits for experiments and NTSC (notebooks, tensorboards, shells, and commands) tasks
+-  Set different priority limits for experiments and NTSC (notebooks, TensorBoards, shells, and commands) tasks
+-  Allow priority overrides within policy constraints

 ******************
  Setting Policies
 ******************

-Administrators can set Task Config Policies using either the WebUI or the CLI.
+Administrators can set Config Policies using either the WebUI or the CLI.

 WebUI
 =====

 #.
-Log in to the Determined WebUI as an administrator.
+Sign in to the Determined WebUI as a cluster administrator or workspace administrator.
 #.
-Navigate to the "Admin" section.
+Navigate to **Config Policies**.
 #.
-Select "Task Config Policies" from the menu.
+Choose **Experiments** or **Tasks** to display the editable configuration file.
 #.
-Click "Create New Policy" or edit an existing policy.
+Define the policies then click **Apply**.
 #.
-Define the policy settings and scope (cluster-wide, workspace, or project).
-#.
-Save the policy.
+Confirm you want to apply the policies.

 CLI
 ===